-1. Adoption of digital marketing makes Nayan Chandra (2018)
+Customer 1.
+Adoption of digital marketing makes Nayan Chandra (2018)

-interaction of consumer and business Rahman & Yaacob
+Engagement interaction of consumer and business Rahman & Yaacob

 clear and understandable (2016)

 2. Adoption of digital marketing

 increases the customer engagement

 towards the business

 3. Adoption of digital marketing helps

 to build credibility and trust among

 the consumers

 4. Adoption of digital marketing helps

 to attract new consumers and increase

 the customer base

 5. Adoption of digital marketing

 increases customers' loyalty towards

 the business

 6. Customer engagement is important

-for SMEs and start-up businesses'

-for SMEs and start-up businesses' overall growth in the future 1.
+-opyin for SMEs and start-up businesses' overall growth in the future 1.
+Adoption of digital marketing

+Profitability 1.
 Adoption of digital marketing Nayan Chandra (2018)

-1. Adoption of digital marketing Nayan Chandra (2018)

 increases the sales and profitability of Iddris & Ibrahim

-the business (2015) 2.
-Adoption of digital marketing helps
+the business (2015)

-2. Adoption of digital marketing helps
+the business 2.
+Adoption of digital marketing helps 1

 in achieving high throughput and

 conversion rate

 3. Digital marketing strategies help

 SMEs and start-ups to compete with

 established companies in the field of

 marketing for competitive advantage

 4. Digital marketing strategies helps

 SMEs and start-ups to increase their

 market share and boost company's

 profits

+-